-Besides being the proton electrolyte, conducting membrane also separates anode and cathode, thus blocking the crossover of the corresponding reactant gases.
+Besides being the proton conducting electrolyte, the membrane also separates anode and cathode, thus blocking the crossover of the corresponding reactant gases.
 Such a crossover of the reactants would result in lower potentials and therefore a lower efficiency of the fuel cell.
-During fuel cell operation the membrane is exposed thermal. mechanical chemical stress.
+During fuel cell operation the membrane is exposed to thermal. mechanical and chemical stress.
 Undesirable operating conditions, such as operation at open circuit potential or low humidity can further lead to chemical degradation of the polymeric membrane, resulting in a thinning that can ultimately evolve into pinholes signing the endof-lifetime of the cell.
 Furthermore, pinholes and cracks can be introduced to the membrane by mechanical stressors either within the fuel cell, during membrane manufacturing or during implementation in the fuel cell.